eu-cpsc211/cpsc211/notes/1-objects-classes/1b-mutators-accessors-constructors.md

 ## Constructors

 Constructors are special member functions that are called when an object is created.
-A general constructor has no parameters.
+A default constructor has no parameters.

 Example declaration: